Nech-C/reddit-meter-backend/README.md

   runtime via secret managers.
 - **Scalability**: Pipeline supports batch sizes and concurrency tuning through environment variables.
 API is stateless and ready for horizontal scaling on Cloud Run or similar platforms, and currently runs on Google App Engine standard.
-- **Product Impact**: Aggregated sentiment trends have been used in interviews to discuss community health monitoring and content strategy insights.

 ## Roadmap & Future Enhancements
 - Extend ML model to detect sarcasm and toxicity for richer sentiment analysis.